 Santa and his friends will be all set up at Chatfield Farms this winter.
 Hayrides, storytimes and sing-alongs, holiday lights, Santa’s Cinema featuring the movie Elf, reindeer meet and greets, and even a life-sized snow globe that you can actually enter make this a must see destination this winter.

 Entering into its 28th year running, Denver Zoo’s Zoo lights is a long standing family tradition in Denver.
 With more that 2 million LEDs, this event is brighter than ever, and is maybe the best way to experience the Zoo.
 See the Zoo in a new light, as not only are there the lights, but you might just see the animals more active than usual around dusk.
+A great option of winter things to do in Denver with kids!

 Denver Botanical Gardens has been running this event even longer that Zoo Lights.
 A dazzling array of ever-changing lights transforms the already beautiful gardens into a winter wonderland, fit for the whole family.
 If one of your children has a holiday adjacent birthday, you can make it even more special hosting their party at the gardens during Blossoms of Light.